HotelQuickly/HQMobileOffers-iOS/README.md

-3) The last file you need to add to your X-code project window is `CordovaLib.xcodeproj`.
+3) The last file you need to add to your Xcode project window is `CordovaLib.xcodeproj`.
 This is found in the sub-directory `HQMobileOffers-Bundle/CordovaLib`
 ![alt tag](https://github.com/HotelQuickly/HQMobileOffers-iOS/blob/TutorialImages/HelpImages/Screen%20Shot%202015-03-04%20at%2018.43.09.png)